rosskaplan/GitHook/README.md

 Introducing GITHOOK Documentation!  we'll run some scripts each time you commit that make the documentation for you!
 Just include tags in your commit message wrapped in asterisks and it'll create a wiki page on your github for all commits using that tag!

 ## Functionality
-1. Autogenerating wiki : After the package is installed, whenever you enter a commit, a related comment about the commit would appear in the wiki! (in progress, about 70% done)
+1. Autogenerating wiki : After the package is installed, whenever you enter a commit, a related comment about the commit would appear in the wiki!

 2. Full import wiki (not done yet)

-3. Full export wiki (not done yet)
+3. Full export wiki

 4. change name of tag (not done yet)